nodemailer/nodemailer-web/content/_index.md

 "use strict";
 const nodemailer = require("nodemailer");

+// async..await is not allowed in global scope, must use a wrapper async function main(){

   // Generate test SMTP service account from ethereal.email
-// Only needed if you don't have a real mail account for testing nodemailer.createTestAccount((err, account) => {
+  // Only needed if you don't have a real mail account for testing let account = await nodemailer.createTestAccount();

   // create reusable transporter object using the default SMTP transport let transporter = nodemailer.createTransport({
     host: "smtp.ethereal.email",